Elementary Math Word Problem Generation using Large Language Models: Introduction

 {Mathematics is often perceived as a complex subject by students, leading to high failure rates in exams ~\citep{casinillo2019factors}.
 To improve Mathematics skills, it is important to provide sample questions for students to practice problem-solving.
 This requires tutors to come up with a diverse set of Mathematics questions manually or by using automated mechanisms.

-Math word problems (MWPs) are an important type of educational resource that helps assess and improve students’ proficiency in various mathematical concepts and skills \citep{wang2021math}.
-An MWP is a mathematical problem expressed in natural language and it requires problem-solving, as well as language comprehension ability (see Figure~\ref{fig:mwp_example} for example MWPs).
+Math Word Problems (MWPs), as the ones shown in Figure~\ref{fig:mwp_example}, are an important type of educational resource that helps assess and improve students’ proficiency in various mathematical concepts and skills \citep{wang2021math}.
+An MWP is a mathematical problem expressed in natural language and it requires problem-solving, as well as language comprehension ability.
 However, given that an MWP contains a higher portion of natural language text, creating customized MWPs can be a time-consuming task for the tutors.

 A viable alternative is to automatically generate MWPs.
-Deep Learning based systems have shown promising results in this front.
-Early Deep Learning based works for MWP generation require the user to provide the equation, starting portion (seed) of the MWP, or some context~\citep{wang2021math, niyarepola2022math}.
+Pre-trained Language Models have shown promising results in this front.
+Early such systems require the user to provide the equation, starting portion (seed) of the MWP, or some context~\citep{wang2021math, niyarepola2022math}.
 However, these methods entail limitations, particularly in the necessity to accurately define both a seed, equation and/or context that suits the MWP, which can be time-consuming.
-Furthermore, such methods may not guarantee the diversity of questions, nor they could cater to the requirement of generating questions while adhering to a particular grade or a question type.
+Furthermore, such methods may not guarantee the diversity of MWPs, nor they could cater to the requirement of generating MWPs while adhering to a particular grade or a question type.

 In this context, generative AI techniques backed by Large Language Models (LLMs) provide a promising avenue.
 LLMs have created a paradigm shift in the field of Generative AI, with successful applications in many domains~\citep{gozalo2023survey}.
-However, for MWP generation, we are only aware of the work of~\citet{christ2024mathwell,hwang2024using, xie2024adversarial}.~\cite{xie2024adversarial} used LLMs to modify the values of a given MWP to derive a new MWP, but did not generate MWPs from scratch.~\citet{hwang2024using} simply prompted chatGPT to generate MWPs, but did not fine-tune the chatGPT model further.~\citet{christ2024mathwell} fine-tuned the Llama-2 model for MWP generation.
+However, for MWP generation, we are only aware of the work of~\citet{christ2024mathwell,hwang2024using, xie2024adversarial}.~\cite{xie2024adversarial} used LLMs to modify the values of a given MWP to derive a new MWP, but did not generate MWPs from scratch.~\citet{hwang2024using} simply prompted ChatGPT to generate MWPs, but did not fine-tune ChatGPT further.~\citet{christ2024mathwell} fine-tuned Llama-2 for MWP generation.
 Their model was able to generate questions at appropriate reading levels, but could not consider the question type.
 Their error analysis only considered three error types.
 Moreover, their model did not guarantee the diversity of the generated MWPs, nor did they go beyond basic fine-tuning.